 You’ll need to have a tuberculosis (TB) test if you’re coming to the UK for more than 6 months and are resident in any of these listed countries.

 You’ll be given a chest x-ray to test for TB.
-If the result of the x-ray isn’t clear you may also be asked to give a sputum sample (phlegm coughed up from your lungs).
+If the result of the x-ray is not clear you may also be asked to give a sputum sample (phlegm coughed up from your lungs).

-If your test shows that you don’t have TB, you’ll be given a certificate which is valid for 6 months.
+If your test shows that you do not have TB, you’ll be given a certificate which is valid for 6 months from the date of your x-ray.
 Include this certificate with your UK visa application.

-You won’t need a TB test if any of the following apply:
+You will not need a TB test if any of the following apply:

 - you’re a diplomat accredited to the UK

-- you’re a returning UK resident and haven’t been away for more than 2 years
+- you’re a returning UK resident and have not been away for more than 2 years

 - you lived for at least 6 months in a country where TB screening is not required by the UK, and you’ve been away from that country for no more than 6 months